selfdefined/web-app/11ty/documentation/frequently-asked-questions.md

 ## When should I open an issue versus a pull request (PR)?

 ### Open PR
+Generally speaking, if you know how to open a PR in order to fix the issue, doing that is best.
+However, we recognise that it requires knowledge of GitHub and code to some degree, which is a form of gatekeeping.
+(We're currently working on ways to improve/remove this barrier to entry.
+We also are always willing to help if you'd like to learn.
+Reach out via our [Slack community](https://join.slack.com/t/selfdefined/shared_invite/zt-fczgm8b6-8ZZgHvLutNDXo~NjwaL7Iw)
 - Correct misspellings
 - Fix broken links
 - Add definitions/nuance/translations to words that exist on the site already but are undefined/partially defined/could use more nuance